mbegoc/flaskadmin_boilerplate/README.rst

 2. Flask-markdown + markdown extension in flask admin (project dependant ?)
 3. See if I could contribute to flask-admin to add a FileField linked to the file manager content
+4. It would be cool to have an extension which allow to route the same url to a "json api" or a classical html view against the accept http field

 Interesting extensions
 ======================